Dragons’ Den: Series 14, Episode 12

 Jones: “I think you have come in here without anything of substance.
 I think you clearly need to go away and rethink how you’re going to do this”.

 Start-up business lesson: Zannetou had no proof of concept for his franchise business.
 If you’re going to launch a franchise, investors and prospective franchisees will want proof that it’s going to scale and, ultimately, make money.
-Find out everything you need to know about franchising in our introduction to franchising section.

 Luca Amaduzzi and Agostino Stilli